pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 - ``requires`` is a list of packages that are needed to build your package.
-You don't need to install them; build frontends like :ref:`pip` will install them automatically in a temporary, isolated virtual environment.
+You don't need to install them; build frontends like :ref:`pip` will install them automatically in a temporary, isolated virtual environment for use during the build process.
 - ``build-backend`` is the name of the Python object that frontends will use to perform the build.